mausimus/rvcc/README.md

 ## rvcc

-Bootstrapped C compiler for 32-bit RISC-V ISA
+Bootstrapped C compiler for 32-bit RISC-V and ARM ISAs

 ### Features

 * implements a subset of C language sufficient to compile itself
-* generates a Linux- and emulator-compatible RV32IM ELF binary
+* generates Linux- and emulator-friendly ELF binaries (RV32IM/ARMv7)
 * written in ANSI C it can cross-compile from any platform
 * includes a minimal Linux C standard library for basic I/O
 * simple two-pass compilation process: source -> IL -> binary